 Class Delivery Methods

 |Virtual||100% online.
 Meets with a live instructor and classmates on specific days, at specific times.
 Uses web conferencing software, like Zoom.|

 |Hybrid||Some classes on campus.
 Some classes online or virtual.|

 |Online||100% online.
 Due dates for projects and assignments.
 Self-paced work on your time.|

 SC State Constable Training Program: Basic Course

-State constables are commissioned by SLED and support SC law enforcement in times of emergency and/or crisis.
-Prior to registering, candidates must take their application to SLED and receive approval to take the training.
-Must pass a comprehensive test and qualify with firearms.
+State constables are comissioned by SLED and support SC law enforcement.
+Prior to registering for this class, candidates must submit an appliction for Constable to SLED and receive aapproval to take the training.
+Student must pass a comprehensive test and qualify with firearms.
 Yearly in-service training updates are required.
-Curriculum: firearms, laws of arrest, searches and seizures, evidence, crisis intervention, human/community relations, SLED policies and procedures affecting constables.
-Academy does not control any part of the constable program or tuition, only provides the training manuals.
-Offsite weekend sessions meet at the A. Lewis McCarty Firearms Training Center, 357 Landfill Lane, Lexington, SC 29073.
-See the materials list for required equipment.
+Curriculum includes: firearms, laws of arrest, searches and seizures, evidence, crisis intervention, human/community relations, SLED policiies and procedures affecting constables.
+The Criminal Justice Academy does not control any part of the constable program or tuition, but only provides the training manuals.
+Offiste weekend sessions will be scheduled for firearms training.
+Instructor will provide details first day of class.

 No sections currently available.
 For information on Training classes, contact our Corporate and Continuing Education Department (CCE) at 803.732.0432 or email@example.com.